-First, we have to start by saying wow–what an event.
-We went into last year’s Festival of the Arts cautiously optimistic, but knowing it could be a complete dud, a way to sell expensive snacks and drinks but otherwise devoid of substance.
-As we shared in our Festival of the Arts Review from last year, we left with this being our #1 seasonal event of the year at Epcot, eager to return for it in 2018.
+The event’s first year, we went into Festival of the Arts cautiously optimistic, but knowing it could be a complete dud, a way to sell expensive snacks and drinks but otherwise devoid of substance.
+As we shared in our Festival of the Arts Review, we left with this being our #1 seasonal event of the year at Epcot.

 The first thing you need to know is that there’s a lot to see and do at the Epcot International Festival of the Arts, but the vast majority of the entertainment is not continuously running.
 Quite the converse, in fact.